MariMari01/Fishing_game/README.md

 [x] Make it so that the player can control how far the fishing rod is cast

-Make it so that the player can visually see how much the cast is charged
+[x]ake it so that the player can visually see how much the cast is charged

-Make fish catchable and add a points system
+[x]Make fish catchable and add a points system

+Make fishing 'mini-game' when a fish is caught

 Addd a Title screen